Reputation Management

 Negative Reviews Feel Amplified

 One negative review among fifty positives has outsized psychological impact.
-Without consistent positive accumulation, negatives dominate perception regardless of true quality.
+Furthermore, patients remember criticism more vividly than praise.
+Without consistent positive review accumulation, negative reviews dominate perception.

 02